MobileFirst-Platform-Developer-Center/ModelUpdateSwift/README.md

 5. Now update the CorelML Model Update on Air using MobileFirst Console
     - Open the MobileFirst Operations Console and click the application entry in the left panel.
     - Navigate to Machine Learning tab and click Upload model archive
-    - Choose the `model-update.zip` file which is located inside ModelUpdatePackage foldaer and Click Ok to upload the packaged models.
+    - Choose the `model-update.zip` file which is located inside ModelUpdatePackage folder and Click Ok to upload the packaged models.
     - ![Model Update Screenshot](modelupdate.png)

 6. Kill and Re-run the application, User can notice the model gets downloaded in the Home page.